 How much does business insurance cost for an auto workshop?

-What is bailee's liability insurance?
+What is motor trade or bailee's liability insurance?

 Does my insurance cover test drives?